tweaselORG/ReportHAR/templates/web/en/complaint.typ

 I am attaching my notice to the controller{% if complaintOptions.controllerResponse !== "none" %} as well as any communication I have received from them in this matter{% endif %}.

-On {{ analysis.date | dateFormat }}, {% if complaintOptions.controllerResponse === "none" %}and thus after the expiration of the voluntary grace period{% else %}after the controller had responded{% endif %}, I retested the website using the TweaselForWeb addon.
-The analysis was performed on  {{ initialAnalysis.date | dateFormat }}, using {{ analysis.browser }} {{ analysis.browserVersion }}.
-Unfortunately, I had to find that the website still performs tracking in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %}.
+On {{ analysis.date | dateFormat }}, {% if complaintOptions.controllerResponse === "none" %}and thus after the expiration of the voluntary grace period{% else %}after the controller had responded{% endif %}, I retested the website using the Tweasel browser addon.
+The analysis was performed using {{ analysis.browser }} {{ analysis.browserVersion }}.
+Unfortunately, I had to find that the website still performs tracking, which I believe to be in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %}.
 Both this second technical report and the traffic recording are also attached.

 == Tracking <tracking>

 In this section, I am detailing the tracking data transmissions that the website performed.
-I am only including transmissions from the second technical report from the Tweasel project from {{ analysis.date | dateFormat(false) }}.
+I am only including transmissions from the second technical report from {{ analysis.date | dateFormat(false) }}.
 All these transmissions thus occurred {% if complaintOptions.controllerResponse === "none" %}*at least 60 days after* I informed the controller of the violations I had initially discovered and gave them the opportunity to remedy them{% else %}after the controller had responded to my notice{% endif %}.

 === Tracking without interaction

-The tracking transmissions described here all occurred *without any interaction* with the website or any potential consent dialog, as guaranteed by the analysis methodology, in a browsing context that did not contain any data by the website, related to consent or otherwise.
-Tracking transmission which are guaranteed without interaction were recorded for {{ analysis.periodWithoutInteraction | durationFormat }}.
+The tracking transmissions described here all occurred in the first analysis part *without any interaction* with the website or any potential consent dialog, as guaranteed by the analysis methodology, in a clean browsing context that did not contain any data by the website (or any other), related to consent or otherwise.
+This first part lasted for {{ analysis.periodWithoutInteraction | durationFormat }}.

+{% if findings | length == 0 %}
+_no tracking transmissions were detected in this part of the analysis_
+{% endif %}
 {% for adapterSlug, adapterResult in findings %}
-== {{ adapterResult.adapter.name }}
+==== {{ adapterResult.adapter.name }}

 The website sent {{ adapterResult.requests.length }} request(s) to the tracker "{{ adapterResult.adapter.name }}", operated by "{{ adapterResult.adapter.tracker.name }}".